Where you can go on holiday | Check FCDO updates before you travelFind out more

 Most countries that require pre-travel testing will only accept PCR tests.
 There are a few exceptions, but if you’re heading to a country where you need to provide proof of a negative Covid-19 test, it will almost always need to be a PCR test.
 The results will come back as negative, positive or inconclusive.
 An inconclusive result is rare but it can happen.

 It’s very important to check the rules relating to the pre-travel test you’ll need to do.
-While most destinations (including the Maldives, Barbados and Antigua) will accept tests that are done at home then couriered to a laboratory, a small number of destinations state that the test needs to be done in a clinic.
+While most destinations will accept tests that are done at home then couriered to a laboratory, a small number of destinations state that the test needs to be done in a clinic.

 Either way, you’ll need to obtain a certificate confirming the negative result.
 Always check the Foreign, Commonwealth & Development Office (FCDO) entry advice to confirm the exact requirements.
 If you’re flying or cruising to a destination, the airline or cruise line will be able to provide information about entry guidelines.

 This is another reason it’s important to check the rules.
 The testing timeframe varies from country to country.
-For example, if you’re going to the Maldives, you’ll need to take a test 96 hours before the departure time of your flight.
-If you’re going to Barbados, you’ll need to do a test 72 hours before you arrive (the Barbadian authorities also require visitors to do a second test, following your arrival).
+For example, if you’re going to Portugal, you’ll need to take a test 72 hours before the departure time of your flight.
+If you’re going to Malta (which is currently on the amber list but is expected to go green in early June) you’ll need to do a test 72 hours before you arrive.

 The turnaround time for pre-travel tests vary.
-Some London clinics can provide results within six hours (for a hefty fee), but the majority of testing providers guarantee results within 48 hours.
+Some London clinics can provide results within 6 hours (for a hefty fee), but the majority of testing providers guarantee results within 48 hours.

 Although the NHS offers PCR tests, these are not suitable for pre-travel testing.
 It’s essential that that the testing provider is accredited by Public Health England, and can provide a ‘Fit to Fly’ certificate – a medical certificate, issued by a doctor, confirming your fitness to fly.
 These can only be issued if you test negative for Covid-19.